Axioms (journal)

-Axioms is a peer-reviewed open access scientific journal that focuses on all aspects of mathematics, mathematical logic and mathematical physics.
-It was established in June 2012 and is published quarterly by MDPI.
+Axioms is a peer-reviewed open access scientific journal that focuses on all aspects of mathematics, mathematical logic, and mathematical physics.
+It was established in 2012 and is published quarterly by MDPI, a publisher whose practices have been frequently and thoroughly called into question.
 The editor-in-chief is Humberto Bustince (Public University of Navarre).
+Axioms was discontinued in Scopus.

 Abstracting and indexing

 The journal is abstracted and indexed in: